Rembert Weakland: Archbishop of Milwaukee

-Retirement and legacy
+Rape allegation and fallout

-On May 24, 2002, Pope John Paul II accepted Weakland's resignation as archbishop of the Archdiocese of Milwaukee.
+On May 24, 2002, Pope John Paul II accepted Weakland's resignation as Archbishop of Milwaukee, shortly after his age-mandated resignation request at the age of 75.
 His retirement was overshadowed by revelation of a large payout to prevent a lawsuit.
 The archdiocese had paid $450,000 to Paul Marcoux, a former seminarian studying at Marquette University, to settle a "date rape" claim he made against Weakland more than two decades earlier, stemming from a long-term relationship with him.
 Weakland admitted to the affair and apologized after the story broke, while denying accusations of rape.

-Following his retirement, Weakland twice announced he was moving to a Benedictine abbey, his former home at St. Vincent Archabbey, then to St. Mary's Abbey in Newark New Jersey.
+Following his retirement, Weakland twice announced he was moving to a Benedictine abbey, first to his former home at St. Vincent Archabbey, then to St. Mary's Abbey in Newark New Jersey.
 However, the Benedictines rescinded both invitations.
 In 2009, Weakland announced that he was gay in his memoir A Pilgrim in a Pilgrim Church: Memoirs of a Catholic Archbishop.

 In March 2019, the archdiocese announced that it was removing Weakland's name from buildings in the archdiocese.
 The Weakland Center, which houses parish offices and outreach initiatives, was renamed on March 22, 2019.

 In his later years, Weakland was in poor health, being in hospice care in his condo in Milwaukee.
 He died on August 22, 2022, at his residence in Greenfield, Wisconsin, following a long illness.
-A public mass of Christian burial was offered by Archbishop Jerome Listecki at the Cathedral of St. John the Evangelist on August 30, 2022.
+A public Mass of Christian burial was offered by Archbishop Jerome Listecki at the Cathedral of St. John the Evangelist on August 30, 2022.
 Weakland's remains were interred at the cemetery of St. Vincent Archabbey on September 1, 2022.

-Public controversies

-Sexual abuse scandal
+Sex abuse cover-ups

 In 1984, Weakland responded to teachers in a Catholic school who were reporting sexual abuse by local priests by stating "any libelous material found in your letter will be scrutinized carefully by our lawyers".
 The Wisconsin Court of Appeals rebuked him for this, calling his remarks "abrupt" and "insensitive".
 In 1994, Weakland said those reporting sexual abuse were "squealing".
 He later apologized for the remarks.

 According to the Milwaukee Journal Sentinel, a deposition released in 2009 revealed that Weakland shredded reports about sexual abuse by priests.
 Weakland admitted allowing priests guilty of child sex abuse to continue in ministry without warning parishioners or alerting the police.
 He stated in his autobiography that in the early years of the sexual abuse scandal, he did not understand that child sexual abuse was a crime.